 No more.
 We now use a Dremel and the buffing / polishing brushes and quickly shine up the head of the screw and any small metal parts that are visible.

 Plastic ramps should be cleaned with Novus 2, then Novus 1.
-If it is badly worn, some people fire polish their ramps over an open flame, but we cannot recommend that.
+If it is badly worn, some people fire polish their ramps over an open flame.
 Just get all the grit off with Novus, clean and reinstall.

 Solid metal ramps get wear marks.
 These ramps are usually manufactured with a mirror finish.
 It is difficult to remove the ball marks and restore a mirror finish, but we remove the ball marks and leave a ‘matt finish’.